Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Numerical Results

 \subsection{Performance of SA-SAF-UCCSD-VQE}

 To understand the improvement offered by spin adaption and small amplitude filtration, we first look at the number of free parameters reduced by employing these schemes in the UCCSD-VQE approach and the time to convergence in the ground state simulations of the five molecules.
-We collected the number of free parameters required in three approaches UCCSD-VQE, SA-UCCSD-VQE, and SA-SAF-UCCSD-VQE.
+We collected the number of free parameters required in three approaches UCCSD-VQE, SA-UCCSD-VQE, SAF-UCCSD-VQE, and SA-SAF-UCCSD-VQE.
 The comparison is given in Fig. \ref{fig:performance}a.
-As can be seen, compared with the conventional UCCSD-VQE, spin adaption in SA-UCCSD-VQE can reduce the number of parameters in the optimization by roughly half; and combining both spin adaption and small amplitude filtration as in SA-SAF-UCCSD-VQE further reduces the number of free parameters to be only roughly one-quarter of that in the conventional UCCSD-VQE.
+As can be seen, compared with the conventional UCCSD-VQE, the application of spin adaption or small amplitude filtration can reduce the number of parameters in the optimization by roughly half; and combining both spin adaption and small amplitude filtration as in SA-SAF-UCCSD-VQE further reduces the number of free parameters to be only roughly one-quarter of that in the conventional UCCSD-VQE.
 Since the number of parameters that need to be optimized is greatly reduced, the VQE execution time is also significantly reduced.
 As shown in Fig. \ref{fig:performance}b, as the system size grows and bond length elongates (the latter usually indicates the electron correlation gets stronger), the time saved by combining spin adaption and small amplitude filtration is more significant than that by employing only spin adaption in the UCCSD-VQE approach.
-A typical example can be observed in the VQE quantum simulations of H$_2$O at O$-$H=1.4 $\AA$, where the execution time of SA-UCCSD-VQE is almost the same as that of UCCSD-VQE, while SA-SAF-UCCSD-VQE reduces the execution time by almost an order of magnitude.
 We mention that in the SA-SAF-UCCSD-VQE simulations, we set $\kappa=\kappa_{\min}=2$.
-Figure \ref{fig: zero_amps_error} shows the average values of the amplitudes (identified as the small amplitudes after $\kappa=2$ UCCSD-VQE iterations) at the end of the UCCSD-VQE simulations of the five molecules at different bond lengths.
-As can be seen, the average values of the small amplitudes at the end of the UCCSD-VQE simulations remain mostly less than $10^{-5}$ throughout the bond length range, indicating that their changes and impact on the minimization are trivial.
+It is worth mentioning that the term ``time" in Figure \ref{fig:performance}b refers to the actual amount of time taken by the UCCSD-VQE approaches employing a quantum emulator running on a classical machine.
+This is associated with the difference in the time taken for each iteration and the number of iterations for different UCCSD-VQE approaches studied in this work.
+Since our simulator does not take noise and shot count into account, the ``time" is not a quantitative measure of the actual duration of these approaches when running on a real quantum machine.
+However, the ``time" values shown in Figure \ref{fig:performance}b are still a good measure of the time taken by the classical routine of VQE.
+Hence, one of the major advantages of SA-SAF-UCCSD-VQE is the reduction of time taken by the classical routine of VQE.